-Site name Reference Rationale for inclusion and any comments 2023 SHELAA Local Plan Land north of Rareridge Lane BW17 BW4 This site is considered suitable for allocation as it is close to the main centre of services and facilities in Bishop's Waltham including the primary school.
-It will not lead to coalescence of settlements, and it is well located to enhance and promote walking and cycling.
-Following consideration of responses received during the regulation 18 consultation, the proposed allocation recognises the sensitivity of the location and potential for impact upon the South Downs National Park.
-The estimated capacity of 100 dwellings is considered to be a reasonable assessment whilst ensuring potential impacts are mitigated through design.
-A joint site visit has bene undertaken with Officers from City Council and Officers from the SDNPA to discuss the parameters for how the site could be developed.
+Site name Reference Rationale for inclusion and any comments 2023 SHELAA Local Plan Land north of Rareridge Lane BW17 BW4 This site is considered suitable for allocation as it is close to the main centre of services and including the primary school.
+It will not lead to coalescence of settlements, and it is well locat walking and cycling.
+Following consideration of responses received during the regulation 18 allocation recognises the sensitivity of the location and potential for impact upon the South D estimated capacity of 100 dwellings is considered to be a reasonable assessment whilst ensimitigated through design.
+A joint site visit has bene undertaken with Officers from City Council discuss the parameters for how the site could be developed.